bzub/tink/README.md

 ## Quick Start

 Deploy a cluster with one control-plane node, one worker node, and default settings.
 ```sh
 kustomize build "github.com/bzub/tink/resources/cluster" | kubectl apply -f -
 ```

+### Interacting With The New Cluster

 Proxy the talos and kubernetes APIs to your local machine.
 ```sh